2015 - Page 2

 A 2,500 tonnes surface rapid loading bunker was operational in 1978 also.

-No1 electric winder was replaced in 1979 and No2 replaced in 1980 as up rating of the engines was necessary as 13 tonnes capacity skips are used for raising coal in the No2 UC shaft whereas No1 DC shaft is equipped with double-deck cages for carrying men and materials, the latter being wound to the lower loco horizon.
+No2 electric winder was replaced in 1980 as up rating of the engines was necessary as 13 tonnes capacity skips are used for raising coal in the No2 UC shaft whereas No1 DC shaft was equipped with double-deck cages for carrying men and materials, the latter being wound to the lower loco horizon, therefore No1 electric winder was replaced in 1981.